aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 ### Finding the gradient of a curve

 To find the gradient of a curve, you must draw an accurate sketch of the curve.
 At the point where you need to know the gradient, draw a tangent to the curve.
-A tangent is a straight line which touches the curve at one point only.
+A tangent is a straight line that only touches the curve at one point.
 You then find the gradient of this tangent.

-**Example**
+**example**

 Find the gradient of the curve y = x² at the point (3, 9).